nobutoba/harmonyzku/background_assignment/submission.md

     We then send a contract creation transaction to the Ethereum network and wait for the transaction to be added to the corresponding blockchain.
-    The contract creation transaction contains the compiled byte code produced in the previous step as a data payload.
+    The contract creation transaction contains the compiled byte code produced in the previous step as data payload.

 An example of the deployment process using the Remix IDE can be found in [Sect.
 B-1](#b-1-hello-world-contract).